 Hyaluronic acid is found in synovial fluid in your knee as well as other joints in your body.
 This fluid protects and lubricates the knee joint to reduce friction by retaining moisture and providing your tissues with the water they require to move freely.
 During the manufacturing process, the acid is introduced and trapped in the surface of the PE.
 This is a crucial step because the hyaluronic acid transforms the PE, making it both biocompatible and self-lubricating with the synovial fluid.
 Without the acid, the PE would grind the surrounding cartilage, leading to further damage.

-As a medical device manufacturer, they must work every day to scale up new ideas from design to production all while staying in compliance with regulatory agencies.
+As medical device manufacturers, they must work every day to scale up new ideas from design to production, all while staying in compliance with regulatory agencies.
 In doing so, each step must be meticulously documented.
 These measures, while important, drastically increase the time to production and cause any changes to the process to be scrutinized.

-Water contact angle measurements gave them insight into the proper amount of the hyaluronic acid on the surface by comparing the surface energy of differing concentrations.
-The surface energy of the fluctuates depending on how concentrated the acid molecules are on the surface, which causes the water drop to wet out and spread over the surface, or bead up and constrict.
+Water contact angle measurements gave them insight into the proper amount of hyaluronic acid on the surface by comparing the surface energy of differing concentrations.
+The surface energy fluctuates depending on how concentrated the acid molecules are on the surface, which causes the water drops to wet out and spread over the surface or bead up and constrict.
 Measuring the wettability of the surface and deriving a hard number from that measurement is a powerful way to manage this process.
 However, they found some compelling reasons to change their approach.

 Identifying and Eradicating Subjectivity From Surface Energy Testing

-The Surface Analyst employs the same contact angle measurement science as a benchtop goniometer, but with increased objectivity, a severely shortened deployment time and an ease of use that is unparalleled.
+The Surface Analyst employs the same contact angle measurement science as a benchtop goniometer but with increased objectivity, a severely shortened deployment time, and ease of use that is unparalleled.
 The orthopedic device company had achieved the precision measurement method that they longed for using the Surface Analyst.
-The surface quality monitoring tool delivered consistent results and, with its proven track record in the medical device industry, the routine audits with regulators became much, much easier.
+The surface quality monitoring tool delivered consistent results, and with its proven track record in the medical device industry, the routine audits with regulators became much, much easier.